Rudxain/.github/CONTRIBUTING.md

 ## etc

+- I'm slowly switching to Rust and Python, so I'm manually transpiling from JS.
+I would appreciate if you helped me convert my repos :)
 - I'm not supporting Apple's non-standard HTML icons, they must adhere to web-stds
 - I'm not supporting HTML Twitter-Cards.
 Open-Graph already solves this